PyAntony/shape_positions/README.md

 # Shape Positions

 Library to calculate positions of 2 shapes in a Cartesian plane.
-Shapes supported: rectangles and circles.
+Shapes supported: Rectangle and Circle.
 Positions include:
 - containment: one shape containes the other.
 - intersection: shapes overlap (no containment).
 - adjacency: shapes touch at least in one point.